-The airplane BAT switch function is unchanged and can be used in conjunction with the ALT switch in an emergency to shut off electrical power to all flight control systems while the problem is being isolated.
+The airplane ELECTRIC MASTER key switch function is unchanged and can be used in an emergency to shut off electrical power to all flight control systems while the problem is being isolated.

 Activation of AP DISC stick switch will also disconnect the autopilot.